Keep Children Safe at the Border

 What We’re Doing

-Save the Children Action Network is advocating to protect children’s rights at the border.
-We’re also urging our leaders to address the root causes of migration in Central America.
+Through a combination of government relations, communications and grassroots activism, we build relationships policymakers and mobilize the public to protect children’s rights at the border and address the root causes of migration in Central America.

 Priorities for the New Administration

-SCAN believes the next administration must quickly outline its commitment to protecting the safety and well-being of immigrant children.
+SCAN believes the Biden administration must quickly outline its commitment to protecting the safety and well-being of immigrant children.
 Learn more about our recommendations for immediate actions to help children.

 Children arriving in the U.S. have high hopes for their futures.